Apple silicon: Apple H2

+The Apple H2 chip is used in AirPods 4, AirPods Pro 2 and AirPods Pro 3.
+It has Bluetooth 5.3, and implements 48 kHz noise reduction in hardware.
+The 2022 version of the H2 operates only on the 2.4 GHz frequency, while the 2023 version adds support for audio transmission using a proprietary protocol in two specific frequency ranges of the 5 GHz band.

-List of processors
+Comparison of Bluetooth audio processors

-M-series coprocessors
+M-series motion coprocessors

-The Apple M-series coprocessors are motion coprocessors used by Apple Inc. in their mobile devices.
-First released in 2013, their function is to collect sensor data from integrated accelerometers, gyroscopes and compasses and offload the collecting and processing of sensor data from the main central processing unit (CPU).
+The M series of motion coprocessors are used by Apple Inc. in their mobile devices.
+First released in 2013, their function is to collect sensor data from integrated accelerometers, gyroscopes, and compasses.
+They offload collecting and processing sensor data from the main central processing unit (CPU).

-Only the M7 and M8 coprocessors were housed on separate chips; the M9, M10, and M11 coprocessors were embedded in their corresponding A-series chips.
-Beginning with the A12 Bionic chip in 2018, the motion coprocessors were fully integrated into the SoC; this allowed Apple to reuse the "M"-series codename for their desktop SoCs.
+Only the M7 and M8 motion coprocessors were housed on separate chips, while the M9, M10, and M11 were embedded in their corresponding A-series chips.
+Beginning with the A12 Bionic chip in 2018, the motion coprocessors were fully integrated into the SoC.
+Apple eventually reused the M codename for their desktop SoCs.

-List of coprocessors
+Comparison of M-series motion coprocessors

 Miscellaneous devices

 This segment is about Apple-designed processors that are not easily sorted into another section.

 Early series

-Apple first used SoCs in early versions of the iPhone and iPod Touch.
+Apple first used Samsung-developed SoCs in early versions of the iPhone and iPod Touch.
 They combine in one package a single ARM-based processing core (CPU), a graphics processing unit (GPU), and other electronics necessary for mobile computing.

 The APL0098 (also 8900B or S5L8900) is a package on package (PoP) system on a chip (SoC) that was introduced on June 29, 2007, at the launch of the original iPhone.
 It includes a 412 MHz single-core ARM11 CPU and a PowerVR MBX Lite GPU.
 It was manufactured by Samsung on a 90 nm process.
 The iPhone 3G and the first-generation iPod Touch also use it.

 The APL0278 (also S5L8720) is a PoP SoC introduced on September 9, 2008, at the launch of the second-generation iPod Touch.
 It includes a 533 MHz single-core ARM11 CPU and a PowerVR MBX Lite GPU.
 It was manufactured by Samsung on a 65 nm process.

 The APL0298 (also S5L8920) is a PoP SoC introduced on June 8, 2009, at the launch of the iPhone 3GS.
 It includes a 600 MHz single-core Cortex-A8 CPU and a PowerVR SGX535 GPU.
 It was manufactured by Samsung on a 65 nm process.

 The APL2298 (also S5L8922) is a 45 nm die shrunk version of the iPhone 3GS SoC and was introduced on September 9, 2009, at the launch of the third-generation iPod Touch.

 Other

 The Samsung S5L8747 is an ARM-based microcontroller used in Apple's Lightning Digital AV Adapter, a Lightning-to-HDMI adapter.
-This is a miniature computer with 256 MB RAM, running an XNU kernel loaded from the connected iOS device, then taking a serial signal from the iOS device translating that into a proper HDMI signal.
+This is a miniature computer with 256 MB RAM, running an XNU kernel loaded from the connected iPhone, iPod Touch, or iPad, then taking a serial signal from the iOS device translating that into a proper HDMI signal.